Shirley Armitage: Storylines

 Shirley Armitage started work at denim factory Baldwin's Casuals in September 1983.
 Shirley came from a big family, with nine living in the same house.
 At the factory, Shirley was one of the youngest machinists and usually stayed quiet while the louder personalities, chiefly Vera Duckworth (Liz Dawn) and Ida Clough (Helene Palmer), led the gossip.
-She occasionally spoke up to back the girls against Mike Baldwin (Johnny Briggs), for example when she favoured a strike when Mike announced that some of the staffs' jobs would be at risk because of a new computer system at the factory in July 1984.
+She occasionally spoke up to back the girls against Mike Baldwin (Johnny Briggs), for example when she favoured a strike when Mike announced that some jobs would be at risk because of a new computer system at the factory in July 1984.

 In 1985, Shirley chatted to Curly Watts (Kevin Kennedy) at a dance at the Community Centre and let him walk her home afterwards.
-Curly was shy about asking her out but they hit it off and Curly later chatted her up at Kevin (Michael Le Vell) and Sally Webster's (Sally Dynevor) flatwarming party in August 1987.
+Curly was shy about asking her out, but they hit it off and Curly later chatted her up at Kevin (Michael Le Vell) and Sally Webster's (Sally Dynevor) flat warming party in August 1987.
 They started seeing each other on a casual basis after that.
 By 1986, Shirley was getting sick of living in such a crowded home and decided to ask Alf Roberts (Bryan Mosley) if she could rent the shop flat as the Websters had moved into No.13.
-Alf asked for a reference but in the time it took her to get one from Emily Bishop (Eileen Derbyshire), Curly also made enquiries about the flat and Alf agreed he could move in.
-When Shirley and Curly compared notes, they were puzzled as Curly hadn't been asked for a reference.
-Thinking Alf racist, Curly decided to refuse the flat but Shirley suggested they move in together.
-Curly agreed and Alf backed down when Emily threatened to tell people about his racism.
-The unexpected move marked a big change in Shirley's and Curly's lives, as well as their relationship, with Shirley becoming the first woman Curly had ever slept with.
-Their next obstacle was winning over each other's families, no easy task as despite the race issue, Shirley's parents disapproved of her living in sin.
-Eventually, Mrs Armitage was convinced that Curly loved Shirley but his parents never accepted Shirley.
+Alf asked for a reference, but in the time it took her to get one from Emily Bishop (Eileen Derbyshire), Curly also made enquiries about the flat and Alf agreed that he could move in.
+When Shirley and Curly compared notes, they were puzzled as Curly had not been asked for a reference.
+Thinking Alf racist, Curly decided to refuse to move in, but Shirley suggested they move in together.
+Curly agreed and Alf backed down when Emily threatened to expose his racism.
+The unexpected move marked a big change in Shirley's and Curly's lives, as well as their relationship, with Curly losing his virginity to Shirley.
+Their next obstacle was winning over each other's families; as well as the race issue, Shirley's parents disapproved of her living in sin.
+Eventually, Mrs Armitage was convinced that Curly loved Shirley, but his parents never accepted her.
 Mrs Armitage was accepting enough to let Shirley's younger sister, Lucy, stay with the couple for a few weeks in August.